esfx/esfx/packages/async-countdown/README.md

 # `@esfx/async-countdown`

-The `@esfx/async-countdown` package provides the `Countdown` class, an async coordination primitive.
+The `@esfx/async-countdown` package provides the `AsyncCountdownEvent` class, an async coordination primitive.

 # Overview